GlazedBelmont/3DS-Tutorials/README.md

 - Gameboy Advance,
 - GameGear

-NES VC uses the TNES header which makes them not playable if dumped and trying to removing the header is quite a pain.
+NES VC uses the TNES header which makes them not playable if dumped and trying to fix the header is quite a pain.

 SNES VC are strangely made so the ROM is altered and cannot be extracted.
 If you were to extract it correctly, the sound would be destroyed.